Dalacin T Lotion (Clindamycin Phosphate)

 Primary Uses

-Dalacin T is used on the skin to help treat acne by reducing acne lesions.
+Dalacin T is primarily used to treat acne.

 How It Works

-Dalacin T works by decreasing acne lesions and stopping the growth of skin bacteria that cause acne.
+It works by decreasing acne lesions and stopping the growth of skin bacteria that contribute to acne.

-Good to know: Dalacin T is not addictive and is available only with a doctor’s prescription.
+Good to know: Dalacin T is not addictive.

 How to Take Dalacin T Lotion